Graph theoretic quantum contextuality and unextendible Product Bases

-Hence, for every $q$, we know the value of $\vartheta(P_q)$.
+\begin{obs} Let $P_q$ be a Paley graph.
+Then $\vartheta(P_q) = \sqrt{q}$. \end{obs} Hence, for every $q$, we know the value of $\vartheta(P_q)$.
 As previously mentioned, in~\cite{Broere1988} it was proved that, if $q$ is a square, then $\alpha(P_q) = \sqrt{q}$.
 Thus, in this case $\vartheta(P_q)$ and $\alpha(P_q)$ coincide.
 Moreover, when $q$ is a prime, $P_q$ is circulant and the subgraph of $P_q$ induced by the neighborhood of the vertex $0$ is also circulant~\cite{Magsino2019}.
 The role of circulant Paley graphs was previously explored in a limited way in the context of the global exclusivity principle~\cite{Cabello2013}.
 The Paley graphs are also noteworthy because they exhibit a higher degree of quantum contextuality compared to the odd cycle graphs in terms of the ratio $\vartheta(G)/\alpha(G)$.
 One can therefore construct robust noncontextuality inequalities using paley graphs which could be tested experimentally~\cite{Cabello2008a,Cabello2008b,Marques2014}.

 The Lov\'asz number and the independence number for Paley graphs with different $q$ values are shown in Table~\ref{table_2}.
 The ration $\vartheta(G)/\alpha(G)$ is an important indicator of the degree of contextuality.